QuantumHannum/Coding-Lab-Descriptions/Schrodinger Time Evolution - Gaussian Pulse/Part 3: Accumulated measurement error.md

    - Does the trace distance increase linearly, quadratically, or in a more irregular fashion?
    - Does the trace distance ever decrease?
 If yes, explain why this is possible for unitary evolution, even with jitter.
 If no, explain why repreated noisy rotations tend to accumulate error monotonically.
 3. Looking at either plot, is the system more sensitive to jitter earler or later in the pulse sequence?
+4. In a real quantum computer, every quantum gate in a circuit is implemented by one or more control pulses on the hardware.
+Using your simulations:
+   - Explain how a sequence of imperfect pulses (each with small jitter) corresponds to a sequence of imperfect gates (commands) in a quantum circuit.
+   - How does the trace-distance growth you observe relate to the intrinsic error that accumulates across multiple gates in an actual quantum algorithm, and why does this place limits on the depth (number of commands) of reliable quantum circuits?
 ***